Life Insurance Reform

-The Australian life insurance industry has been subject to intense review since October 2014 when the regulator, ASIC, released a flawed report on life insurance (Report 413 - see below).
-Recommendations from the Financial System Inquiry and the Trowbridge report followed also calling for reforms to life insurance advice remuneration and the life insurance industry generally.
+The Australian life insurance industry was subject to intense review since October 2014 when the regulator, ASIC, released a flawed report on life insurance (Report 413 – see below).

 In November 2015, the Minister announced a package of reforms providing for:

 - a three-year transition toward lower upfront but higher ongoing hybrid commissions,

 - an ASIC Review of policy cancellations over the three-year period,

 - a Code of Practice for life insurers,